Home » North American Cuisine » American Cuisine » 6-Ingredient Coconut Milk Pumpkin Pie (Dairy-Free)

 Cost: $0.44 per slice

-This silky smooth coconut milk pumpkin pie is made with kabocha squash (Japanese pumpkin).
-Dairy-free, soy-free, and vegan.
+This silky smooth coconut milk pumpkin pie comes together in a blender and is dairy-free, soy-free, and vegan.
 Just pure pumpkin goodness.

 Print Recipe